 Medical theses | PhD | Grant support

-For inquiries regarding open PhD, MD or Bachelor/Master positions on "neuro-epithelial interactions" please contact me by email.
+For inquiries regarding open MD or Master positions on "neuro-epithelial interactions" please contact me by email.
 We currently have an open PhD position on the modulation of ISCs by the peptide hormone VIP.